MrYoungDS/DSp4Postfix/README.md

 ### Material on Exceptions
 For this assignment, you will need to make use of exceptional situations.
-For a quick reference on how to throw an exception, check out **language.BinaryOperator** this is an abstract class that meets many of the requirements for the **language.Operator** interface.
+For a quick reference on how to throw an exception, check out `language.BinaryOperator`, an abstract class that meets many of the requirements of the `language.Operator` interface.
-You will notice that its `setOperand` method has several exceptional states and throws the exceptions detailed in the **language.Operator** interface.
+You will notice that its `setOperand` method has several exceptional states and throws the exceptions detailed in `language.Operator`.
 Also, there is material available in the book in chapter 3 (focus on section 3.6).

 ### Where is the Driver Class?